KNIGHTTH0R/Ellipsis/README.md

 Introduction
 --------------------------------------------------------------------------------
 Ellipsis is a micro-framework written in PHP for rapid application development and prototyping.
-At its core the Ellipsis project provides a developer with the ability to create extremely simple and extremely complex rules specific to application routing and caching.
-Aside from that a few pre-built modules are provided that help accomplish common every-day development tasks such as unit testing, mysql connectivity, data repository modeling, image resizing and browser debugging (via firephp and chromephp); all of which you can ignore.
+At its core Ellipsis provides a knowledgeable PHP developer with all of the necessary tools to quickly create a web application.
 This project is licensed as MIT software so, put quite simply, you are free to do anything you want with it except claim authorship.